My ultimate guide to potty training your puppy takes a no-nonsense,

 Better still, crate him and take him back outside again in 15 minutes.

-Many years ago, when dog owners weren't as enlightened as they are now, it was considered acceptable, almost encouraged, to rub your puppy's nose in his own mess if he soiled indoors!
+Many years ago when dog owners weren't as enlightened as they are now it was considered acceptable, almost encouraged, to rub your puppy's nose in his own mess if he soiled indoors!

-This was supposed to 'teach him a lesson' but I can assure you, that school of thought never helped with the development of potty training a puppy.
+It was supposed to 'teach him a lesson' but I can assure you, that school of thought never helped with the development of potty training a puppy.

-It's important to note that even though your floor may smell and look clean to you, your puppy will still be able to smell the ammonia in his pee.
+Even though your floor may smell and look clean to you, your puppy will still be able to smell the ammonia in his pee.

-That's why it's important to use a biological odour eliminator spray, or a mixture of biological washing powder and vinegar; both will eliminate the odour.
+again.
+That's why it's best to use a biological odor eliminator spray or a

 Don't use an ammonia-based cleaning product as the smell could encourage your puppy to pee.